novoda/dojos/bowling/swift/Bowling/README.md

 ## How to evaluate the dojo:
 - What was the first test?
 Was it useful?
 Did they write a good test?
 - What decision (architecture-wise) did they make at the beginning?
 Did they stick to it?
 Was it useful (solves the problem) and how simple was it?
-- Method extraction: did they extract any functionalities to outside classes or protocols?
+- Method extraction: did they extract any functionality to outside classes or protocols?
 If no, why not?
 Is the code still testable?
-- Did they saw possible flaws with their code after learning more about the requirements?
+- Did they see possible flaws with their code after learning more about the requirements?
 How did they approach that?